 The Tax Assessment Was at Least 240 Days Old

 Again, this often covers the same ground as the first two rules.
 The IRS must assess the tax at least 240 days before the taxpayer files for bankruptcy.
-The IRS assessment can arise from a self-reported balance due such as your filed tax return, an IRS final determination in an audit, or an IRS proposed assessment which has become final.
-The IRS has officially said, "This is what you owe."
+The IRS assessment can arise from a self-reported balance due such as your filed tax return, an IRS final determination in an audit or an IRS proposed assessment that has become final.
+The IRS has officially stated: "This is what you owe."

-The bankruptcy petitioner is required to prove that previous four years' tax returns have been filed with the IRS Before a Chapter 7 or Chapter 13 bankruptcy can be granted.
+The bankruptcy petitioner is required to prove that the previous four years' tax returns have been filed with the IRS before a bankruptcy can be granted.
 These four previous tax returns must be filed no later than the date of the first creditors' meeting in a bankruptcy case.

 Additionally, bankruptcy petitioners are required to provide a copy of their most recent tax return to the bankruptcy court.
 Creditors can also request a copy of the tax return, and petitioners must provide a copy to them if asked.